43 Best door ideas – internal doors, front doors, service doors and more

 12. Turquoise vintage pocket

 To add character to a modern farmhouse laundry room, why not add a vintage pocket door in a pretty pale turquoise blue?
-This colour will give more life to your laundry area.
+This color will give more life to your laundry area.

 13. Black steel frame door